 Focus on diaphragmatic breathing |

-Tip: Track progress weekly.
-Small improvements add up faster than you think.
+Tip: Track your progress weekly.
+Small improvements in vocal control and pitch accuracy add up over time.

-High notes do not have to be intimidating.
-With proper technique, warm-ups, and consistent correct practice, you can sing higher notes safely and confidently.
+High notes do not need to feel difficult or forced.
+With proper breathing, technique, and consistent practice, you can develop the ability to sing higher notes with control and confidence.